-Cybersecurity risks are live and living, as attack surface are continuously extended, and the threat capabilities are increasing.
-The more digital services are introduced the more uncertainty will increase.
+Cybersecurity risks are live and living, as attack surfaces are continuously extended, and threat capabilities are increasing.
+The more digital services are introduced, the more uncertainty will increase.

-Continues Monitoring of Risks is critical principle, and every organization should develop business driven cybersecurity dashboard which maps the organizational Key Performance Indicators (KPIs) to the Organizational Key Risk Indicators (KRIs).

-The Business Driven Cybersecurity Dashboard should be simple and straightforward helping business leaders to continuously monitor the organizational cybersecurity risks allowing them to enforce and enable responsible as well as accountable stakeholders to respond effectively and efficiently on timely based manner.
+Continues Monitoring of Risks is a critical principle, and every organization should develop a business-driven cybersecurity dashboard that maps the organizational Key Performance Indicators (KPIs) to the Organizational Key Risk Indicators (KRIs).
+The Business Driven Cybersecurity Dashboard should be simple and straightforward, helping business leaders to continuously monitor the organizational cybersecurity risks allowing them to enforce and enable responsible as well as accountable stakeholders to respond effectively and efficiently in a timely based manner.